 Even if you don’t buy a thing, it’s rewarding to amble around the picturesque town and see why it has been nicknamed “the Venice of Provence.”
 Alongside the gently flowing waters that encircle the oldest part of L’Isle-sur-la-Sorgue are waterwheels lush with moss and plentiful cafés with outdoor seating.

-If you can’t make it to the antiques fair in L’Isle-sur-la-Sorgue during Easter weekend, you’ll have another chance in August (August 11-15, 2017).
-A highlight of that fair will be antique cars on display and for sale.
+A highlight of the August 11-15 fair will be antique cars on display and for sale.
 And remember, every Sunday morning the market in L’Isle-sur-la-Sorgue offers food + flea + antiques.

 Antiques, food, art, and being outdoors—all the ingredients for a Provençal-style celebration!